Becoming a Vegetarian – Step by Step for Beginners

 While becoming a vegetarian will not eliminate these types of pathogens from your diet, your risk will be significantly lowered.
 (Source)

 4. Your Impact on the Earth Will Decrease

 The amount of land and water that is used for raising livestock as well as the feed that keeps livestock alive is staggering.
 The impact of livestock waste on our waterways is also astounding.

 When you chose to stop eating meat, your carbon footprint is reduced significantly.
 You are no longer contributing to this unhealthy system that has severe negative effects on our planet.

 5. You Can Eat More Nutrients

 So, you are finally ready to take the plunge and become a vegetarian.
 How do you even begin?
 What’s the best way to start?
-Here are some helpful tips that can make your transition to vegetarianism smooth, tasty, and healthy.
+Here are some helpful tips that can make your transition smooth, tasty, and healthy.

 Vegetarian Tip #1.
 Start with a few meatless nights a week